Snowball Cookies

 Total Time: 2 hours 40 minutes

-These Snowball Cookies are soft, melt-in-your-mouth cookies with a dusting of powdered sugar.
-They have the best rich, buttery flavor.
+These snowball cookies are soft, buttery, melt-in-your-mouth cookies rolled in powdered sugar.
 Make them with chopped pecans, walnuts, or mini chocolate chips.
-A favorite holiday cookie recipe!
+This is my great-grandma's recipe and a holiday favorite!

 Ingredients